Are Non-Compete Agreements Enforceable in California? Why Executives Cannot Ignore Them

 A Brief History of Non-Competes

 Historically, non-compete agreements were reserved for top-tier executives or individuals working in highly technical roles.
-E.g., individuals with access to confidential information or who had a hand in the research and development of business-critical intellectual property.
+E.g., individuals with access to confidential information.
+Or, who had a hand in the research and development of business-critical intellectual property.

 Non-compete agreements helped businesses protect their assets by preventing employees from taking critical skills and information to competitors.